Courses & Requirements: Maritime Law

 Positions to work closely with a Professor from the program are available.
 Students may also undertake a directed research project focusing on a maritime law topic under the direction of a faculty supervisor.

 Maritime Law LL.M.
-Externships
+Experiential Learning

 Maritime Law Society